sda-community-plugins/DockerCompose/README.md

 # Docker Compose plugin

 The _Docker Compose_ plugin is a configuration management plugin.
-It is run during development and deployment process to orchestrate the creation and management of Docker containers through compose files.
+It is run during the development and deployment process to orchestrate the creation and management of Docker containers through compose files.
 It interacts directly with the [docker compose](https://docs.docker.com/compose/) program and parses compose files.